rantahar/introduction-to-mpi/_episodes/01-introduction.md

 ---

-#### Choose a programming language
+> ## Choose a programming language
+>

-- You can choose to display code examples and exercises in C, Fortran and/or Python.
+> - You can choose to display code examples and exercises in C, Fortran and/or Python.
-- Simply toggle the "Display Language" buttons above.
+> - Simply toggle the "Display Language" buttons above.
-- C and Fortran programs need to be *compiled* with a compiler before being executed, while Python programs are executed directly by the Python interpreter.
+> - C and Fortran programs need to be *compiled* with a compiler before being executed,
+>   while Python programs are executed directly by the Python interpreter.
+{: .callout}

 ## Using MPI